Meet Our Team

 Taking A Holistic View of Each Client

-As a catcher and team captain for a conference championship collegiate baseball team, I have developed valuable skillsets that translate well into my role as a MSW level intern therapist.
+As a catcher and team captain for a conference championship collegiate baseball team, I developed valuable skillsets that translate well into my role as a therapist.
 As a catcher, I needed to visualize the entire playing field, seeing the minute details before me to help orchestrate the action that best benefited my team.
 As captain, I worked to integrate and balance everyone’s individual strengths and weaknesses to cohesively pursue a shared goal of winning.
 Likewise, a therapist needs to be able to see all aspects of a person to create a bond and guide them to success.

 A good therapist looks at all the parts of their client and, with a wide scope of vision, helps guide them to their goals.
 My goal is to find the strengths a person possesses and guide them in techniques to define and overcome obstacles hindering their emotional and relational wellness.
 Together, we will come up with strategies to achieve their goals.